-Prophylactic and supportive regimens for select adverse reactions
+Prophylactic and supportive regimens for select adverse reactions1,9,10

 • Stomatitis1